-The General Residential area comprises of three sub-categories:
+The General Residential area is comprised of four sub-categories:

+- Existing Stages (approved and/or constructed),

+- Undeveloped Lendlease land,

+- Landowner Lots.

+- Non Lendlease Core Lands.

-- Existing Stages approved and/or constructed - Land not owned or to be developed by Lendlease - Undeveloped Lendlease land
+The last two sub-categories are land that is not owned or to be developed by Lendlease.

-Figure 21 highlights where these areas are located.
+Figure 22 highlights where these areas are located.